 The appellation is in the wine-growing region Loire at the end of the Loire Valley in western France on the Atlantic coast south-east of the city of Nantes.
 It belongs to the area Pays Nantais, The ancient winegrowing tradition in this area testifies to a decree of the Roman emperor Probus (232-282).
 In the past, red wine varieties were also cultivated here, but the extreme frost of 1709 put an end to this.
 The white wine variety introduced in the 16th century Melon de Bourgogne almost developed into a monoculture.
 It became particularly popular with the Dutch involved in wine-growing, those from wine spirits distilled and marketed in Northern Europe.
 The name Muscadet used here finally gave the area, which was classified in 1937, its name.
-The hilly vineyards encompass around 13,000 hectares of vineyards in over 50 municipalities that extend across the entire Loire-Atlantique department, as well as in part in the Maine-et-Loire and Vendée departments.
-The large area is divided into four sub-appellations:
+The hilly vineyards cover around 13,000 hectares of vineyards in 54 municipalities that span the entire Loire-Atlantique department.
+The area is divided into four sub-appellations:

 Muscadet : The area covers 3,400 hectares; here the simpler qualities grow.

-Muscadet-Côtes de Grand Lieu : The area is located in the southwest and covers 320 hectares of vines to the left of the Loire around Lake Lac de Grand-Lieu.
+Muscadet-Côtes de Grand Lieu : The area is located in the south-west and covers 300 hectares of vines to the left of the Loire around Lake Lac de Grand-Lieu.

 Muscadet-Sèvre et Maine (until 1995 Muscadet de Sèvre et Maine): The largest area, named after two small rivers, covers around 9,000 hectares on the left side of the Loire.
 The best wines grow here on clay soils (Vallet), as well as slate and granite slopes (St-Fiacre).
 Production accounts for 80%.